Woman taken to hospital after being hit by Storm Debi debris

 It advised people to be aware that homes and businesses could be flooded and there could be disruption to bus, rail and air travel.

-The agency also warned that fast-flowing or deep floodwater and flying debris could cause a danger to life.
+The agency also said fast-flowing or deep floodwater and flying debris could cause a danger to life.